Vintage radio and art deco elegance at

 Titled as a Radio Souvenir of the RMS Queen Mary, the booklet was produced by the International Marine Radio Co., Ltd. ("IMRC") and no doubt Cunard was pleased to cooperate with IMRC to remind travelers that communications facilities were of the highest standard.
 After all, the Titanic disaster was only 24 years earlier!

 I would have expected to find a brochure on "The New Sovereigns of the Pacific - Mariposa and Monterey" at a fair on the west coast of America, so it was a very nice surprise to find ephemera of America's Matson Line in London!
 In excellent condition with profuse illustrations of the interiors, the date of the booklet was 1932, the year of the Art Deco era in which sister ships Mariposa and Monterey both went into service.

-If you weren't at the Bazaar, now you know some of the fascinating material that you missed.
+If you weren't at the fair, now you know some of the fascinating material that you missed.
 Make a note in your diary of the next event held in fashionable Bloomsbury.

 Copyright © John G Sayers 2011.
 All Rights Reserved.